makeworld-the-better-one/fmrl/spec.md

 The other valid way of doing this is: `fmrl:username@example.com`.
 Note the leading `@` is dropped.
 This is a URI, so this can be used to link to fmrl users in Web pages or other hyperlinked media. fmrl clients can then choose to support opening these kinds of URIs, to display the user's status, and/or ask if you'd like to follow them.

 Clients MUST accept these kinds of strings for following or viewing users, and MUST NOT accept other methods.

-Servers never have to deal with these kinds of strings.

 ## User Data or Status